Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Preference for public sector opportunities among young Ivorians

-Figure \ref{fig:prob_first_scenario} displays the distribution of the probability to accept the public sector offer for the first scenario, where offers are identical.
+Figure \ref{fig:prob_first_scenario} displays the distribution of the probability of accepting the public sector offer for the first scenario, where the offers are identical.
 The histogram shows evidence of rounding at the nearest 10 percent.
-Otherwise, there is no conspicuous use or extreme values or of the value 50 percent that is sometimes found in stated preference data.
-The relative quality of this data can be partly attributed to the respondents' experience with probability, which is higher than in the average population.
+Otherwise, there is no conspicuous use of extreme values or the value `0.5' that is sometimes found in stated preference data.
+The relative quality of these data can be partly attributed to the respondents' experience with the concept of probability, which is higher than in the average population.

-A striking insight is that the answers are balanced on both side of the 50-percent mark.
-The median answer is 55.
+A striking insight is that the answers are balanced on both sides of the 0.5 mark.
+The median answer is 0.55.
 About 35 percent of the sample states a probability between 0.15 and 0.45, whereas about 36 percent gives an answer between 0.55 and 0.85.
-Thus, it appears that for identical offers, there is no sweeping preference for one sector over the other.
-On the contrary, preferences are very heterogeneous in the population.
+Thus, it appears that, for identical offers, there is no sweeping preference for one sector over the other.
+In contrast, preferences are very heterogeneous in the population.
 Besides, even when respondents express a preference for one sector over the other, the great majority does not exclude the possibility of accepting the competing offer (91 percent gives an interior solution).
-This hints at a high prevalence of (resolvable) uncertainty.
+This suggests a high prevalence of (resolvable) uncertainty.
 The stated choice probabilities are the main inputs to infer the distribution of perceived ex ante returns for a public sector job.